TR94/kit-rate-pp5-backend/README.md

 * views.py: no errors# Bugs

 ## Solved bugs:
+1. The defined categories were not populating the dropdown box as expected whilst creating a product.
+   * This is required to ensure the user selects a valid option.
+   * Solution required "category" field to be added as a "primary key related field" in the product serializer

+2. Same user can subscribe to a category multiple times
+   * Solution required adding a unique_together restraint to the subscriptions model

+3. Each review should have a corresponding rating field and initially the database was designed with these being in separate tables.
+The data was not linking together correctly.
+   * Removed ratings table entirely and added rating to the review table.
+This ensured a rating and review are always tied together.

-Unfixed Bugs
+## Unfixed Bugs
-Issues still remaining in the GitHub project:
+Not aware of any unfixed bugs from initial testing and release

 # Deployment
 The project was developed using GitPod and all changes were pushed to GitHub to keep a version history and store the code.
 The website is deployed using Heroku which provides a link to the website once it has been published.

 It is recommended to deploy the barebones of the project onto Heroku as soon as possible to ensure the connections have been made before the development begins.

-### Local deployment is fro the Github repository using the following steps:
+### Local deployment is from the Github repository using the following steps:
 1. Clone the repository from Github using the “Code” button (or if you have an extension to GitPod, click this)
 2. Open your IDE and link the Github repository to import the files
 3. Install the requirements for the site using `pip install -r requirements.txt`